Carnegie Mellon University-Wide Studies Courses

 Fall and Spring: 1 unit

-PLEASE NOTE: The specific meeting dates for the A1 section of this micro course are Sep 24, Oct 1.
-The specific meeting dates for the A2 section of this micro course are Oct 28, Nov 4.
+PLEASE NOTE: The specific meeting dates for the A1 section of this micro course are Sep 29 and Oct 6.
+The specific meeting dates for the A2 section of this micro course are Oct 26 and Nov 2.
 Pragmatic Photography is a digital imaging course for the non-photographer.
 A tech-first approach provides a strong grounding in the core concepts and techniques of image-based media.
 This course will enable students to create photographs for project documentation.
 This class will not require special cameras or software; students will use commonly-available photo-editing software to create images using DSLRs, point and click cameras, or their cell phones.
 The course focuses on general principles that apply across different equipment and software.

 99-361 IDeATe Portal